codinasion-archive/codinasion-programme/programme/area-of-trapezoid/README.md

 ---
 title: Area of a trapezoid
-description: Write a program to compute area of trapezoid
+description: Write a programmeto compute area of trapezoid
 contributors:
   - lt77777
   - jongwon254